SnowHana/SnowyHana/content/index.md

 # Projects
 These are projects I am currently working on!

-[[Gplan]] : Python based program to make train station shift planning easier.
+[[G-Plan]]: Python based program to make train station shift planning easier.